 Financial instruments that potentially represent risk for the Group include debtors in foreign currency, creditors in foreign currency and deposits in foreign currency other than in EUR.
 The Group's rental contracts are stipulated in EUR or on EUR basis thus mitigating any FX risk associated with non-EUR revenues.
+In addition, the Group entered into forward transactions in amount of EUR 5,490,155 to cover part of revenues in HUF for the financial year of 2015.
 Many EUR-based rental contracts are billed in HUF based on the applicable daily spot rate.
 In order to mitigate the risk of FX losses from any potential unbeneficial EUR/HUF rate fluctuations, the Group normally sets out a minimum EUR/HUF rate in its rental contracts.